Sitzilla/basic-algorithms/README.md

 # basic-sorting-algorithms
-Java implementations of basic sorting and searching algorithms algorithms
+Java implementations of basic sorting and searching algorithms